sixtyandme logo

 Our view also comes from our classmates, not only in those many years of school, but also if we go to university and beyond.
 We may get a reputation for studying or partying or being good at politics.
 We may have loads of friends or very few.

-We try somehow to work out who we are and what we are good at.
+As time passes, we try somehow to work out who we are and what we are good at.
 And how much do certain qualities and skills matter – to us or anyone else?

 And many a novel has been written about the rest of life!
 It has a way of throwing you a hand-up or pushing you down.
 An abusive partner is very likely to flatten self-confidence, just as a quiet but admiring one will do the opposite.
 Success in work is much the same.